Dwijendralal Ray: Career

 On his return from England, Ray was appointed as a Deputy Magistrate in 1886 and worked in the Departments of Survey and Settlement, Excise, Land Records and Agriculture, Administration and Judiciary in different parts of Bengal, Bihar and Central Province.
 In 1887, Ray married Surabala Devi, daughter of Pratap Chandra Majumdar, a renowned homeopath physician.
+In 1890, he was transferred to Kajlagarh as the land settlement officer of the Sujamutha division of Medinipur, he diligently worked and even led a peasant protest against the excessive tax rates.
+He composed some of his best works there.
 He was appointed the First Inspector of the Excise Department in 1894, the Assistant Director, Land Records and Agriculture Department in 1898 and the Assistant to the Commissioner, Excise Department in 1900.
 Later again he was appointed Inspector of Excise Department.

 Surabala Devi died in 1903.
 In 1905, Ray was transferred to Khulna.
 Later he served at Murshidabad, Kandi, Gaya and Jahanabad also.
 In 1908, he took long leave to stay in Calcutta.
 Next year, he was appointed Deputy Magistrate of 24 Parganas.
 In 1912, he was transferred to Bankura and within three months he was again transferred to Munger where he had fallen seriously ill and due to this illness he took voluntary retirement and returned to Calcutta.

 Last days

 In the same year, Ray started editing a journal named Bharatbarsha.
 But he did not live more than two months after his retirement.
-He died of a sudden attack of epilepsy on 17 May 1913.
+He died of a sudden attack of epilepsy on 17 May 1913 in Kolkata.

 Political activity

 Though from a landed Bengali aristocratic family, Ray was known for his pro-peasant sentiments.
-In 1890, while working for the government, he clashed with the Bengal Governor on the issue of peasant land rights and tithing obligations.
+In 1890, while working for the government at Kajlagarh, in Purba Medinipur he clashed with the Bengal Governor on the issue of peasant land rights and tithing obligations.
+He valiantly protested against the excessive tax that the peasants and small landowners had to pay to the Jotedars.

 Following the 1905 Partition of Bengal, Ray joined the cultural movement to reunite the two new Bengali provinces.
-It was during the time he wrote several patriotic songs that are still immensely popular today.
+It was during the time he wrote several patriotic songs, including "Dhana Dhanya Pushpa Bhara", that are still immensely popular today.

 He was known also for his commitment to the uplifting of women, and his strong stance against Hindu religious orthodoxy and ritual.
 His collection Hanshir Gaan was a satire against upper-caste Hindu dominance of religious practices.